 - College teachers earning £7000 less on average than school teachers.

 Ultimately these effects have negative implications on students, businesses, communities and the wider economy.

 What are we doing?

-At Leicester College, we are in full support and our principal Verity Hancock will be attending the march in Westminster on Wednesday 17 October accompanied by our student union president and members the governors’ team for the college.
-We will also be promoting the campaign through our social media channels and providing information throughout the week.
+At Leicester College, we are in full support.
+Our principal Verity Hancock attended the march in Westminster on Wednesday 17 October 2018 accompanied by our student union president and members and the governors’ team for the college.
+We have also been promoting the campaign through our social media channels and providing information throughout the week.

 Verity Hancock – Principal of Leicester College had this to say;

 “The Colleges’ Week campaign is extremely important.
 I have seen the detrimental effects of the cuts on the College, our staff and students.
 Over the last decade colleges, including Leicester College, have had to deal with an average 30% funding cut, whilst costs have increased dramatically.

 “When a student reaches 16, funding for their education drops by 24%.
 This creates its own challenges and can be incredibly frustrating.
 Is this really the level of investment that we think our future engineering, construction, computing. hospitality and many other students deserve?